kirinthos/crosscompiled-blog/README.md

 # CrossCompiled Blog

+This blog is designed by me, Jay.
+However, it is _entirely coded by a host of AI tools._

 A modern static blog built with Next.js, TypeScript, and Tailwind CSS.
 Write your blog posts in Markdown and deploy automatically to AWS S3 using GitHub Actions.